 Instead of canceling deliveries of products already made leaving suppliers with masses of unwanted items, fewer factory workers, and a loss of income, orders should be postponed and a future action plan put in place which is mutually agreed upon with their suppliers.

 Retailers who act responsibly and show transparency, as well as accountability throughout the pandemic, will do far better post-COVID-19, as they will be more trusted and respected by consumers.
 As consumers, we can help to support the #PayUp campaign by contacting retailers directly and voting with our wallets by supporting only retailers and brands who share the same values.

 Did you know that the value of unused clothing in wardrobes is estimated at £30 billion and each year an estimated 300,000 tonnes of used clothing, around £140 million worth, goes to landfill in the UK (Wrap)?

-These short cuts can lead to significant environmental damage surrounding the factory such as polluting rivers, as well as social and welfare implications for garment workers.
-If garment workers complain to factory managers then they risk loosing or withholding their pay.
+These shortcuts can lead to significant environmental damage surrounding the factory such as polluting rivers, as well as social and welfare implications for garment workers.
+If garment workers complain to factory managers then they risk losing or withholding their pay.

 For ideas on how you can recycle old clothes or textiles, explore our blog which takes a look at 5 Accessories you can make at Home.

 Whilst we may be in the Summer season right now, it’s never too late to make a change.
 Discover great tips in our blog ‘Sustainable New Year’s Resolutions to help you and The Planet’.

 According to a study by Zero to Market, 241,000 tons of CO2 was produced by the 2018 fashion shows that are located in London, Paris, New York, and Milan, and hold 2 seasons per year.
 New York was the worst fashion week for total emissions at 37%.
 Buyers have not traveled to the latest fashion shows due to being canceled, postponed, or even streamed live online instead reducing their carbon footprint considerably.